wapiti-scanner/wapiti/doc/FAQ.md

 The manpage (Linux or HTML version) is the best way to have detailed informations about the options.
 If you are really lost, feel free to contact me.

+### I have some UnicodeDecodeError as soon as I launch Wapiti ! ###

+You must make sure your terminal support unicode characters.
+On Windows you can use the command `chcp 65001` to change the codepage before using Wapiti.

 ### I found a bug.
 Where to report ? ###

 Please create an issue on https://sourceforge.net/p/wapiti/bugs/